hlopes/easy-money/README.md

 The goal here is to serve as a collection of basic resources that can be used when developing NextJs applications with the latest features.
 It is supposed to address the most common requirements of the real-world problems of an application.

+This code for this application makes use of React Server Components and Server Actions (Still in experimental phase).
+It also use the new hook useOptimistic.

 #### Disclaimer:

 This is an opinionated guide that shows how I prefer to do some things in a certain way.
 So always decide what works best for you and your team.